netgen/NetgenOpenGraphBundle/bundle/Resources/doc/USAGE.md

 As for getting the field value for the meta tag, abstract handler has a default and trivial implementation, which will cast the field value to string.
 If you require something more complicated than that, you can override the method `getFieldValue()`.
-For example `XmlText` field type handler has the following implementation:
+For example `RichText` field type handler has the following implementation:

 ```php
 protected function getFieldValue(Field $field, string $tagName, array $params = []): string